Media coverage of the assassination of John F. Kennedy: Nationally

 ABC and NBC were not broadcasting nationally at the time of the CBS bulletins, and their affiliate stations were airing their own content.
 In New York, WABC-TV's first bulletin came from Ed Silverman at 1:42 p.m.
 EST, interrupting a rerun of The Ann Sothern Show.
 At the same time of ABC-TV's first bulletin, NBC Radio reported the first of three "Hotline Bulletins", each preceded by a "talk-up alert" that provided all NBC-affiliated stations 30 seconds to join their parent network.

 Three minutes later, Don Pardo interrupted WNBC-TV's local rerun of Bachelor Father with the news, announcing: "President Kennedy was shot today just as his motorcade left downtown Dallas.
 Mrs. Kennedy jumped up and grabbed Mr. Kennedy.
 She cried 'Oh no!'
 The motorcade sped on."
 At 1:53 p.m.
-EST, NBC broke into programming with an NBC Network bumper slide followed by coverage anchored by Chet Huntley and Bill Ryan.
+EST, NBC broke into local programming with an NBC Network bumper slide followed by coverage anchored by Chet Huntley and Bill Ryan.
 NBC's camera was not ready and its coverage was limited to audio-only reports.
 At 1:57 p.m.
 EST, just as Frank McGee joined the broadcast, NBC began broadcasting the report when its camera became operational.
 The first few minutes are considered lost, as the network did not begin recording at the start of its coverage, though an audio recording of Pardo's bulletins exists.

 Other than for two audio-only bulletins, one following the initial report, ABC did not disrupt its affiliate stations' programming, instead waiting until the network was to return to broadcasting at 2:00 p.m.
 EST to begin its coverage.

 Radio coverage was reported by Don Gardiner (ABC), Allan Jackson (CBS) and (after a top-of-the-hour newscast) Peter Hackes and Edwin Newman (NBC).